domjancik/codebase-graph-mcp/README.md

 ## Configuration

 ### MCP Client Configuration
-To connect an MCP client (like Claude Desktop) to this server, use this configuration:
+To connect an MCP client (like Claude Desktop) to this server, use one of these configurations:

+#### Basic Configuration
 ```json
 {
   "mcpServers": {